nathanredblur/nathanredblur/README.md

 <a href="https://twitter.com/NathanRedBlur">Twitter</a> | <a href="https://www.linkedin.com/in/ricojonathan/">Linkedin</a> | <a href="https://angel.co/u/nathanredblur">AngelList</a>

 I'm a passionate FrontEnd developer living in Medellín, Colombia.
 Currently working with some of the greatest tools and frameworks out there.

+- 🔭 I’m currently working like FrontEnd on AllTheRooms.com
+- 🌱 I’m currently learning ReactNative
+- 👯 I’m looking to collaborate on Fun
+- 🤔 I’m looking for help with understand option market shares
+- 💬 Ask me about anything related to Front-end
+- 📫 How to reach me: https://www.linkedin.com/in/ricojonathan/
+- ⚡ Fun fact: My dog's name is Ein like in Cowboy Bebop

 Web development:
 - Node.js, Express - 7 years